 How Do You Explain Money to a Child?

-Our ancestors may have exchanged goods they possessed or services they could perform for those they might need in return.
+Before money became a way of paying for things, our predecessors exchanged goods they possessed or services they could perform for those they might need in return.

 What is Money?

-What does it mean when someone says, “I make a lot of money?”
-Or, “I have a lot of money?”
+What does it mean when someone says, “I make a lot of money” or “I have a lot of money”?

 What Should I Teach Kids About Money?